Nashville Symphony: History

 after serving as the assistant conductor since 2017.

 In June 2020, in the wake of the COVID-19 pandemic, the orchestra announced the suspension of its concert activities through July 31, 2021, and the furlough of 79 musicians, 49 staff members, and Guerrero on July 1, 2020.

+In June 2023, Guerrero announced his intention to conclude his tenure as music director of the Nashville Symphony at the close of the 2024–2025 season, and subsequently to take the title of music director laureate for the 2025–2026 season.
+In July 2025, the orchestra announced the re-appointment of Slatkin as its music advisor, effective with the 2025-2026 season, for a term of three seasons.